 Our mission - our goal

-- reduce council’s in-house waste by 30 per cent by 2018.
+- Reduce council’s own in-house office waste by 60 per cent per capita by 2024 (from a 2012 baseline)

 Then we will all reach our goal and make the most of waste.
 It'll be good for you, good for Auckland, and good for the environment.